 SMJFL Best and Fairest Awards

-Each season the SMJFL shall make available Best and Fairest awards for the top three Players in each division of each age group from Under 11 to Under 17 ½ Mixed/Boys and the Under 11 Division 1 to Under 18 Girls on the basis of votes cast by the Field Umpires after the first four Rounds of the season.
+Each season the SMJFL shall make available Best and Fairest awards for the top three Players in each division of each age group from Under 11 to Under 17 ½ Mixed/Boys and the Under 11 to Under 18 Girls on the basis of votes cast by the Field Umpires after the first four Rounds of the season unless, in the case where a Division is not re-graded, Best and Fairest Votes will be counted from Round One.

 The Field Umpires shall allocate three votes for the best and fairest Player, two votes for the second best and fairest Player and one vote for the third best and fairest Player in each match.